maurya-bitlegacy/codename-caeli/README.md

 17. Added Heatmap and barplots --- Tamal --- 29/11/2020
 18. Added Clustering code and image --- Ankita Dey --- 01/12/2020
 19. Modified structure of CorrectFormat.ipynb --- Ankita Dey --- 05/12/2020
+20. Added notebooks of maps and html outputs.
+Added geojson for state boundaries in original datasets --- bitchlegacy ---05/12/2020